Remission hope travels to Kenya as IPTN supports a therapeutic nutrition hub

-IPTN and GODAN will work together to train and certify health professionals, with the assistance of local champions, to use evidence-centered therapeutic nutrition to treat or achieve remission in people with chronic medical conditions.
-They will also improve public access and awareness to knowledge of therapeutic nutrition, develop tools and resources, and conduct research.
+IPTN and the University of Nairobi will work together to train new and existing health professionals, with the assistance of local champions, to use evidence-centered therapeutic nutrition to treat or achieve remission in people with chronic medical conditions.
+They will also improve public access and awareness of therapeutic nutrition, develop tools and resources, and conduct research.